mlnjsh/rl-book-labs/README.md

 ```
 rl-book-labs/
-├── index.html              # Landing page with links to all labs
+├── README.md
+├── ch2/
+│   └── index.html          # MDP Explorer (5×5 Gridworld)
 ├── ch3/
-│   └── index.html          # Policy Iteration on FrozenLake (standalone)
+│   └── index.html          # Policy Iteration on FrozenLake
 ├── ch4/                    # (coming soon)
 ├── ch5/                    # (coming soon)
-└── README.md
+└── ch6/                    # (coming soon)
 ```

-Each lab is a **single HTML file** — no build step, no dependencies, no frameworks to install.
-Just pure HTML + CSS + JavaScript.
+Each lab is a **single HTML file** — no build step, no dependencies, no frameworks.
+Just open in any browser.

 ---